Star Awards

-The awards are given annually in a ceremony.
-The various category winners are awarded a trophy, with initial designs featuring various star shapes.
-The star was subsequently removed and the trophy is designed as a S shaped column, depicting the star.

 History

-The 1st Star Awards presentation was held on 26 February 1994, took place at the Caldecott Broadcast Centre, MediaCorp TV Theatre with an audience of about 500 people.
+The first Star Awards presentation was held on 26 February 1994, took place at the Caldecott Broadcast Centre, Mediacorp TV Theatre with an audience of about 500 people.
 There have no other pre-show and post-awards ceremony held in that year.
 Winners were announced during the presentation of the ceremony, the ceremony also presented a popularity contest, with Li Nanxing, Chew Chor Meng and Zoe Tay winning the Most Popular Actor and Actress award, respectively.
 The first Best Drama Serial was only awarded during the third Awards in 1996 to Tofu Street for an outstanding overall performance.
 The nominees are determined by a team of judges employed by Mediacorp and winners are selected by a majority vote from the entire judging panel.
 Chew Chor Meng, Li Nanxing, Terence Cao, Sean Say, Desmond Sim, Chen Liping, Chen Xiuhuan, Pan Lingling, Aileen Tan, and Zoe Tay received the award as the 10 Most Popular Artistes, with five awards given to male and female artistes; these artistes were awarded by popularity among the television audience based from the public via telephone and SMS text voting.
 Since 1997, the number of recipients for each category were expanded to ten.

-Since 1994, the ceremony used a sealed envelope to reveal the name of the winners, as in tradition of most award ceremonies.